Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans.

 These are some of the more subtle signs of bullying, but now that you’re aware of them you should be able to spot any toxic behaviour around the office.
 More common and obvious signs of bullying include, but are not limited to; Aggression, Intrusion, Revenge, Threats, Embarrassment and Punishment.

 It’s important to recognise that bullying can be extremely subtle but cause a lot of emotional damage in a short space of time.
 Because we are led to believe that ‘adults don’t get bulled,’ we often don’t see that people are suffering because they’re too scared to share their situation.
 However, if you have an openly spoken about the policy that protects employees from bullying, then they are more likely to have the confidence to speak out or at least confide in someone else should they feel victimised.

 Private Health Insurance

-To see our range of extremely affordable private health insurance policies, click here.
+To see our range of extremely affordable private health insurance policies, Find out more.
 Or, if you’d like to find out just how much it costs to secure your health, get a private health insurance quote today.

 This content is subject to our Disclaimer.